Get free quotes for insulation

 • Cavity wall insulation will save you money and energy, but it’s important to understand what you can afford before you get started.

-• Spray foam insulation is the most efficient, but it is also quite expensive.
+• Spray foam insulation is technically the most efficient, but it is not very eco-friendly and can potentially make it difficult to sell your home or get a mortgage.

 • If you have an older property, mineral wool will probably work best.